aeyjeyaryan/aeyjeyaryan/README.md

 - 👋 Hi, I’m @aeyjeyaryan
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Machine Learning, GenAI & NLP
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Creating AI based Applications

 <!---
 aeyjeyaryan/aeyjeyaryan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.